SUNSET OF FURMANKIND

 There was a crash behind them, and the attendant turned with her to look.
 Dr. Ramirez lay sprawled on the ground at the back of the tram, her feet tangled up in the straps of someone’s travel bag and one arm beneath her at an odd angle; she had hit the ground hard in the unfamiliar gravity.
 Another attendant rushed to her aid and helped her up into a sitting position.
 Dr. Renwick knelt beside her to examine her arm, but after a moment declared that it was undamaged.
 He helped the attendant get her up onto her feet and then he lent her an arm to help her into the hotel.

-Inside the lobby, Kristen's aid helped her to the counter and then all three of her housemates joined her.
-Dante looked as if he was wobbling on his own feet, but had waved away any help offered to him, stubborn to make it the rest of the way to his room on his own with only a walking cane that had been loaned to him.
+Inside the lobby, Kristen’s aid assisted her to the counter and then all three of her housemates joined her.
+Dante looked as if he was wobbling on his own feet, but had waved away any help offered to him, stubborn to make it the rest of the way to his room on his own with only a walking cane that had been provided for him.

 The clerk behind the counter was a short woman with dark curly hair, equally dark eyes, and a professional smile that pretended her customers were anything but hybrid animals walking on their hind legs.